-Our goal Our progress What we've done so far Assess the resiliency of our own operations in the face of climate impacts.
+What we've done so far

 Creating a roadmap towards ISSB alignment and compliance.

-Assess climate impacts on our clients' buildings and portfolios and provide risk mitigation solutions.
-Continue to monitor and evaluate the market for harnessing digital technology and data platforms to inform clients on climate risk and resilience.
-Expanding our due diligence offer to identify risks in site selection.
+- Continue to monitor and evaluate the market for harnessing digital technology and data platforms to inform clients on climate risk and resilience. - Expanding our due diligence offer to identify risks in site selection.